oconnor-ryan/E2E2/README.md

 ## Future Objectives
-1. Implement Double Ratchet Algorithm in order to complete the bare-minimum of the Signal Protocol in the application (while Sesame Session is somewhat part of the Signal Protocol, it is used more for session-handling of accounts with multiple devices.
-Because account and device information are not stored server-side and chat requests and invitations are used to perform session setup, the Sesame algorithm cannot be used here).

-2. Add method to backup account in case they accidentally clear their browser.
+1. Add method to backup account in case they accidentally clear their browser.
   - Do this by generating another ECDSA keypair as backup.
   - Put backup public key on server
   - Generate a password via crypto.getRandomValues() with over 80 bits of entropy (Note that Entropy = log2 ((number of unique symbols) ^ (length of password)))